 Dreaming of a new garden?
 Or does a tired landscape need rejuvenating?
-Snowy winter days are the perfect time to jump-start a landscape project.
+Snowy winter days are the perfect time to jump-start a landscape project (or learn how to protect your plants from frost).
 When spring arrives and the nursery is stocked with gorgeous new plants, you’ll be ready to plant.

 Here are some ideas to help DIY’ers get started.

 The first step in designing a new garden is deciding where you want to locate it.
 Will it be a part of your existing landscape or a brand new area?

 Don’t overlook the “edges” of your yard.
 Soften a walkway or patio with a bed of small shrubs, perennials and annuals.
 Add a garden tree for shade.
 Dress up a fence with a mixed shrub and perennial border.
 Too much lawn?
 Break it up with an island bed, also useful for screening a road – or your neighbor.

 Now determine the area’s environment.
 Watch how the sun light falls on the piece of ground, when and for how long.
 Is it shady all day, or does it get some sun?
 Morning sun or afternoon sun?
 Or all day?
 The amount and intensity of the sun will play a big part in choosing the right plants.

 Is the site is dry, wet or average?
 A rain garden will grow in a soggy patch; a dry hillside is good for a rock and succulent garden.
 Ground under mature trees will likely be dry since tree roots are notorious water gluttons.